BetterThanTomorrow/calva/docs/site/connect-sequences.md

 * `name`: (required) This will show up in the Jack-in quick-pick menu when you start Jack-in (see above).
 * `projectType`: (required) This is either "Leiningen”, ”deps.edn”, ”shadow-cljs”, ”lein-shadow”, "Gradle", or ”generic".
+* `autoSelect`: A boolean.
+If true, this sequence will be automatically selected, suppressing the Project Type menu when connecting to a REPL or Jacking in
 * `nReplPortFile`: An array of path segments with the project root-relative path to the nREPL port file for this connect sequence.
 E.g. For shadow-cljs this would be `[".shadow-cljs", "nrepl.port"]`.
 * `afterCLJReplJackInCode`: Here you can give Calva some Clojure code to evaluate in the CLJ REPL, once it has been created.
 * `cljsType`: This can be either "Figwheel Main", "shadow-cljs", "ClojureScript built-in for browser", "ClojureScript built-in for node", "lein-figwheel", "none", or a dictionary configuring a custom type.
 If set to "none", Calva will skip connecting a ClojureScript repl.
 A custom type has the following fields: